Wonders of Egypt

 • FAQs

 Explore the Wonders of the Ancient World!
-Of course we will discuss Egypt’s many Biblical connections: Abraham spent time in Egypt and taught the astronomy to the Egyptians; Joseph was betrayed by his brothers, carried into Egypt, Joseph (later) was able to save his family from famine, the Children of Israel were later oppressed as slaves and grew in numbers; Moses was born, raised by Pharoah’s daughter, discovered his identity as an Israelite, thru many miracles obtained freedom of the people, led them out of the land; Jeremiah was carried to Egypt and prophesied against the Egyptians; Mary & Joseph fled to Egypt with baby Jesus.
+And, of course we will discuss Egypt’s many Biblical connections: Abraham spent time in Egypt and taught the astronomy to the Egyptians; Joseph was betrayed by his brothers, carried into Egypt, Joseph (later) was able to save his family from famine, the Children of Israel were later oppressed as slaves and grew in numbers; Moses was born, raised by Pharoah’s daughter, discovered his identity as an Israelite, thru many miracles obtained freedom of the people, led them out of the land; Jeremiah was carried to Egypt and prophesied against the Egyptians; Mary & Joseph fled to Egypt with baby Jesus.

 Places Visited

-May 4
+DAY 4

-May 9
+Day 9